product-science/docs/build-instructions.md

 To build and deploy docs:
 * in docs repo: `mkdocs build`
-* in product-science.github.io repo: `mkdocs gh-deploy --config-file ../docs/mkdocs.yml --remote-branch master`
+* in product-science.github.io repo: `sh ../docs/io-deploy.sh`